 2. All peoples have the right to self-determination, by virtue of which they freely determine their political status and freely pursue the realization of their right to development.

 3. All peoples may, in pursuing the realization of their right to development, freely dispose of their wealth and sustainably use their natural resources based upon the principle of mutual benefit and international law.
 In no case may a people be deprived of its own means of subsistence.
+Stolen assets linked to war, corruption or crime shall be returned unconditionally.
 Nothing in the present Convention shall be interpreted as impairing the inherent right of all peoples to enjoy and utilize fully and freely their wealth and natural resources in a manner consistent with international law and the provisions of the present Convention.

 4. The States Parties to the present Convention, including those having responsibility for the administration of Non-Self-Governing Territories, shall promote the realization of the right to self-determination, and shall respect that right, in conformity with the provisions of the Charter of the United Nations and international law.